 This document (the Report) has been prepared by Grant Thornton UK LLP (Grant Thornton) for the Civil Aviation Authority (CAA) in connection with documenting our findings from a limited scope review of the financial model prepared by NATS (En Route) UK PLC (NERL) to support its Reference Period 3 submission (the Project).
+This is an update to our report on the version of the financial model prepared to support the draft performance plan proposals which was dated 13 February 2019.

-This report, including the appendices and/or any information derived therefrom or any conclusions or recommendations that we have formed or made has been prepared solely for the benefit of the CAA in connection with the specific purpose for which the CAA engaged us.
+This report, including the appendices and/or any information derived therefrom or any conclusions or recommendations that we have formed or made has been prepared solely for the benefit of CAA in connection with the specific purpose for which the CAA engaged us.
 Whilst we recognise that this Report is publicly available, we stress that the Report was prepared for the CAA only.

-No person other than the CAA may use or rely on this Report and/or any information derived therefrom and Grant Thornton UK LLP does not accept any responsibility or liability of any kind whatsoever and howsoever arising to any other person to whom the same is shown or into whose hands they may come.
+No person other than the CAA may use or rely on this Report and/or any information derived therefrom and Grant Thornton UK LLP do not accept any responsibility or liability of any kind whatsoever and howsoever arising to any other person to whom the same is shown or into whose hands they may come.

 If any person other than the CAA choose to rely on this Report and/or any information derived therefrom, such reliance shall be entirely at their own risk and without any recourse to Grant Thornton UK LLP.
-To the fullest extent permitted by law, Grant Thornton UK LLP owes no duty to any person or entity other than the CAA, whether in contract or in tort (including in negligence) or under statute or otherwise with respect to or in connection with this Report and Grant Thornton UK LLP has no liability to any party other than the CAA for any loss or damage suffered or costs incurred, arising out of or in connection with this Report or its use, however such loss or damage is caused.
+To the fullest extent permitted by law, Grant Thornton UK LLP owes no duty to any person or entity other than CAA, whether in contract or in tort (including in negligence) or under statute or otherwise with respect to or in connection with this Report and Grant Thornton UK LLP has no liability to any party other than the CAA for any loss or damage suffered or costs incurred, arising out of or in connection with this Report or its use, however such loss or damage is caused.